-Behaviour Intervention:
+Behaviour Intervention

 - We expect children to try their best in all activities.
 If they do not do so, we may ask them to redo a task. - Initially, a verbal reminder will be given directly to child if they are not following instructions. - If a child is repeatedly disruptive in class, the teacher will follow the steps outlined in the policy.
-Reminder, Conversation, Last Chance, Thinking Space, Restore and Repair. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher stops the activity and may have to prevent the child from taking part for the rest of that session. - If a pupil requires Thinking Space at the start of the next available break time, have 10 minutes reflection time with the member of staff that dealt with the incident to conduct the Repair and Restore discussion.
+Reminder, Conversation, Last Chance, Thinking Space, Restore and Repair. - This is done to help our pupils understand what they did wrong and how they can make their actions right in the future. - If a pupil requires Thinking Space, at the start of the next available break time, have 10 minutes reflection time with the member of staff that dealt with the incident to conduct the Repair and Restore discussion.
 This aims to help our pupils understand what has gone wrong and how they can make their actions right in the future. - This restorative approach is focused upon building relationships, maintaining relationships, and repairing relationships when something has gone wrong. - All incidents of behaviour which require steps 3,4 and 5 are recorded on CPOMS.
 SLT continuously tracks CPOMS across the school on a daily basis and meet with children individually and when necessary will exchange phones calls with/meet with parents in order to plan a supportive way to bring about improvement. - Repeated incidents may result in a Behaviour Support Plan to help modify behaviour where there are repeated occurrences/patterns identified. - Children in need of additional support may have a Behaviour Support Plan drawn up which involves parents, pupil and staff.
-This will clearly define behavioural expectations, rewards and sanctions. - If the above tracking shows a child's behaviour is not improving, the school will refer to Dudley's Inclusive Pathways and continue to assess, plan, do and review.
+This will clearly define behavioural expectations, rewards and sanctions. - If the above tracking shows a child's behaviour is not improving, the school will refer to Dudley's Inclusive Pathways (See Appendix 3) and continue to assess, plan, do and review.